Is Distilled Water Safe To Drink? Uses, Benefits, Risks

 • Decrease in the body’s metabolic function

-• An increase in urine output leads to electrolyte imbalance when too much
+• An increase in urine output can lead to electrolyte imbalance when over-consumed

 • Cannot replace minerals lost through sweat

-• Distilled water fasting can be dangerous since it has no minerals and may lead to acidosis.
+• Distilled water fasting can be dangerous as it may lead to acidosis

 • Leaves behind highly salinated or hard water, which may disrupt our environment